-In this month's livestream, D2D's Kevin Tumlinson, Dan Wood, and Mark Lefebvre answer author questions about ebook conversion, D2D Print, library distribution, and promotions on platforms such as Apple Books and Kobo.
+In this month’s livestream celebrating D2D’s first 200K books, D2D’s Kevin Tumlinson, Dan Wood, and Mark Lefebvre answer author questions about ebook conversion, D2D Print, library distribution, and promotions on platforms such as Apple Books and Kobo.

 books, question, print, retailers, authors, Apple, amazon, people, kobo, ebook, link, formatting, pub, add, page, draft, digital, D2D, mark, pre orders